novica/cvnn/novica-nakov-cv.rst

 + Writing mostly in Macedonian on airborne_.
 In 2012 I received *The Best Blog Award* on the competition organized by `Diversity Media Production`_.
 + Contributing writer about techology and politics at `Nova Makedonija`_, IT.com.mk_ and `Radio Free Europe`_.
 + Some creative writing available online in a `Scribd collection`_.
++ I wrote a book_ with satirical poems, published in September 2014.
 + Translated `On Bullshit`_ into Macedonian_.
 + Born: 1980.
 + Residence and citizenship: `Republic of Macedonia`_.